 What to See in Quedlinburg- A Step Back in Time

-In 2018, I learned about a new award-winning board game called Die Quacksalber von Quedlinburg (Quacks of Quedlinburg), and I got curious… then I discovered Quedlinburg is a real place, I got excited!
-And the more I read about this city stuck in time, I knew that I had to go there.
-The German National Tourist Board agreed that this UNESCO city near the Harz Mountains in eastern Germany was worth a visit from us, and they set up a tour so that I could share Quedlinburg with all of you.
+I first heard the name Quedlinburg in 2018 when a new award-winning board game called Die Quacksalber von Quedlinburg (Quacks of Quedlinburg) was released.
+The more I read about this city and its magnificent Altstadt, the more I knew I had to go there.
+The German National Tourist Board agreed that this UNESCO city near the Harz Mountains in eastern Germany was worth a visit from us, and they set up a tour so that I could share the incredible beauty of Quedlinburg with all of you.

 Quedlinburg

-Quedlinburg holds the distinct title of “most Fachwerk houses in one city.
-You will find over 2000 of these wood beamed buildings over 86 Hectacres (that’s 213 Acres to you Americans).
-Although the interiors have been modernized (electricity, plumbing) the exteriors of the buildings in the Altstadt are almost exactly as they were 200, 300, and even 500 years ago.
+Quedlinburg holds the distinct title of “most Fachwerk houses in one city.”
+Over 2000 of these wood-beamed buildings over 86 Hectares (that’s 213 Acres to you Americans).
+Although residents have modernized the interiors with electricity and plumbing, the exteriors of the buildings in the Altstadt are almost exactly as they were 200, 300, and even 500 years ago.
 It’s almost as if the city were trapped in Amber or cast under a magical spell like in Brigadoon.
-But don’t expect happy peasants to come along singing like in some old Heimat film… Quedlinburg is a living breathing city with schools, doctors, graphic design shops and driving academies.
-Only the appearances remained virtually unchanged through wars, and even Soviet occupation.
+But don’t expect happy peasants to come along singing like in some old Heimat film; Quedlinburg is a living, breathing city with schools, doctors, graphic design shops, and driving academies.
+Only the external appearance remains virtually unchanged through wars and even Soviet occupation.
 Today, this town on the northern border of the Harz Mountains is the perfect place to see 1000 years of history in just a few square Kilometers without the feeling that you’ve stepped into a “Disneyfied” tourist zone.

 The center of the Altstadt is the Marktplatz.
-Anchored on one end by the ivy covered Rathaus guarded by a Roland statue.
-Shops and restaurants line both sides of the cobble stoned square.
-Naturally, there are a few places to get an Eis, and of course, there are several places with umbrella covered tables to sit and while the afternoon and evening away.
-In fact, Quedlinburg is said to have more café chairs than inhabitants.
-The Hotel Theophano, right in the center of the Marktplatz, is not only a great place to stay, it’s also a great starting (and ending) point for your adventure.
+Anchored on one end by the ivy-covered Rathaus guarded by a Roland statue.
+Shops and restaurants line both sides of the cobble-stoned square.
+Naturally, there are a few places to get an Eis, and of course, there are several places with umbrella-covered tables to sit and enjoy a peaceful afternoon and evening.
+It’s said that Quedlinburg has more café chairs than inhabitants!
+The Hotel Theophano, right in the center of the Marktplatz, is a great place to stay and a great starting (and ending) point for your adventure.

 Hotel Theophano

-As easy as it is to aimlessly wander the city, I would suggest taking a walking tour.
+As easy as it is to wander the city aimlessly, I suggest taking a walking tour.
 The city information office in the Altstadt (right across from the hotel) can set you up with a knowledgeable guide who will customize the tour to your interests.
-(Fair warning… there are other “guides” who may be cheaper, or who promise the moon, but they aren’t as well trained, and our guide was so upset to hear the nonsense that they told their clients).
+(Warning: there are other “guides” who may be cheaper, or who promise the moon, but they aren’t as well trained, and our guide was so upset to hear the nonsense that they told their clients).
 Not much of a walker?
 Hop on the Bimmelbahn!
-The cute little train takes you through the whole town… and is great for kids too.
+The cute little train takes you through the whole town and is great fun for kids.

 The Bimmelbahn- For an Easy Ride up to Schloßburg